sourmash-bio/sourmash/doc/command-line.md

 to `merged.sig`.

-All of the signatures passed to merge must either have been computed with `--track-abundance`, or not; mixtures cannot be used.
+All of the signatures passed to merge must either have been computed with `--track-abundance`, or not.
 If they have `track_abundance` on, then the merged signature will have the sum of all abundances across the individual signatures.
+The `--flatten` flag will override this behavior and allow merging of mixtures by removing all abundances.

 ### `sourmash signature rename`